Wihogora/Quotes/README.md

 ## Description

-This program is about a user creating a quotes and be added to the existing quotes, and the quotes being upvoted or downvoted.
+This is a quotes program

 ## Development server